Are the packages used in examples installed?

 ## [1] "total energy irradiance"

 If for some obscure reason we want to simply “pretend” that the spectral data have not been normalized, we can permanently override the attribute on a copy of the data.
-Most of the time this is a very bad idea!
+Most of the time this is a bad idea!

 ## E_Total

-## 16.10795
+## 16.10848

 ## attr(,"time.unit")